-This project examines the ways in which members of the public and politicians engage interactively with one another using social media platforms.
-The overarching question is whether and how social networking sites such as Twitter and Facebook serve democracy by bringing politicians and citizens into direct, constructive dialog with one another.
+This project examines the causes and effects of interaction between politicians and members of the public on social media platforms.
+The overarching question is whether and how social networking sites such as Twitter and Facebook might serve democracy by bringing politicians and citizens into direct, constructive dialog with one another.

 The first stage of the project employed an original dataset of tweets originating from, as well as those directed to, Members of Parliament and Congress in the Netherlands, United Kingdom, and United States, and explored the interactions between these different actors in several ways.

 - "Thanks for (Actually) Responding!
 How Citizen Demand Shapes Politicians’ Interactive Practices on Twitter" was just published (online before print) in New Media & Society.
 This article examines the factors that impact whether and to what extent politicians choose to engage with members of the public in genuinely reciprocal dialogue.
 I find that, contrary to previous expectations, structural factors such as the electoral system and culture of politicians' digital media use are not correlated with legislators' level of reciprocal engagement.
 Instead, the data suggest that the amount and the tone of demands received from the public condition politicians' willingness to converse via Twitter.

 "The Great Leveler?
 Comparing Citizen-Politician Twitter Engagement across Three Western Democracies," which was recently published (online before print) in European Political Science, asks whether politicians are using social media to engage average citizens - and not just other political and media elite - in dialog.
 I find that a large share of politicians' genuinely reciprocal exchanges do in fact include average citizens.
 Though there is much room for improvement, this study suggests that Twitter is indeed opening spaces for citizens and policymakers to engage one another on matters of political import.